defo550/cto-compass/README.md

 │   └── implementation.md  # How to implement in your role
 └── templates/            # Useful templates and tools
 ```

-## Background

-This framework was developed through real experience as a co-founder and CTO of a healthcare technology company.
-It addresses the common challenge of the "accidental CTO" - technical professionals thrust into leadership without formal training or clear role definition.

-The SEC Framework provides the structure I wish I'd had when first stepping into technology leadership.

 ## License